Juhok1/Juhosrepository/sekvenssikaavio3.md

         activate server
         server-->>browser: 201 created
         deactivate server
-        Note: the browser already have JavaScript code for dealing new data and sendig it to server.
+        Note: the browser already have JavaScript code for dealing new data and sendig it to server
 ```